If you like piña coladas… getting caught in the rain. If you’re not into yoga, if you have half a brain.

 At least 2-6 hours before churning, add heavy cream and sugar to a heavy bottom sauce pan.
 Stir over low-medium heat until sugar dissolves.

-Stir in coconut milk, coconut creme, crushed pineapple (whole can) and salt.
+Stir in coconut milk, coconut creme, crushed pineapple (whole can including juice) and salt.
 Stir until smooth (except for the pineapple pieces).

 Transfer mixture to a heat safe bowl with a lid, refrigerate for at least 2 hours before churning.
 Longer is perfectly fine, just not any shorter.